 Hours of operation for Peterhof palaces vary and may change with the season, so if you have your heart set on seeing one aspect of the palace complex, check in advance to make sure it will be open during the time of your visit.

-- Grand Palace: Open Tuesday – Sunday 10:30 am to 5 pm.
+- Grand Palace: Open Tuesday – Sunday from 10:30 am to 5 pm.
 Closed the last Tuesday of each month

 - Monplaisir Palace: Open Thursday – Tuesday, June to September, from 10:30 am to 5 pm.